khylo/CourseNotes/cloud/aws/storage.md

 ## Data conistency
-    REad after write for consistency for puts for new objects Eventual consistency for update puts or deletes..
+   Read after write for consistency for puts for new objects Eventual consistency for update puts or deletes..

 ## read s3 faq